hrithiksaini22/cka-prep-documentation/Day-11/ingress.md

-- It simplifies routing when backend services expect requests at the root path (`/`) and not with a specific prefix like `/watch` or `/wear`. imperative commands for ingress- k create ingress ingress-pay -n critical-space --rule="/pay=pay-service:8282"
+- It simplifies routing when backend services expect requests at the root path (`/`) and not with a specific prefix like `/watch` or `/wear`. imperative commands for ingress- k create ingress ingress-pay -n critical-space --rule="/pay=pay-service:8282" add annotation for rewrite rules from k8 doc